authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Overview        {#why-bimi}
 ============

 The Sender Policy Framework ([SPF]), DomainKeys Identified Mail ([DKIM]), and Domain-based Message Authentication, Reporting, and Conformance ([DMARC]) provide mechanisms for domain-level authentication for email messages.
 They enable cooperating email senders and receivers to distinguish messages that are authorized to use the domain name from those that are not.
-Given that not all senders employ these authentication mechanisms, many Mail User Agents (MUAs) make attempts to indicate to their end users when particular messages are or are not in fact authenticated.
+Given that not all senders employ these authentication mechanisms, many Mail User Agents (MUAs) make attempts to indicate to their end users when particular messages are or are not authenticated.

-It is currently possible for MUAs to indicate the validity of messages authenticated via these mechanisms through the use of generic visual indicators such as checkmarks if authenticated or questions marks otherwise.
-But there is a belief that the effectiveness of such generic indicators is limited, and that end users are better served through the use of brand indicators associated with the authenticated sender of the message.
+It is currently possible for MUAs to indicate the validity of messages authenticated via these mechanisms through the use of generic visual indicators such as checkmarks if authenticated, or questions marks if not authenticated.
+But the effectiveness of such generic indicators is limited, and end users are better served through the use of brand indicators associated with the authenticated sender of the message.

-To accomplish this, MUAs need to be able to effectively and meaningfully convey that messages being displayed are both authenticated and originate from a known organization.
-Brand-specific indicators are believed to be a more effective method of communicating message authenticity to end users.
-Thus there is a need for MUAs to have access to brand-specific indicators for a very large number of brands.
+To accomplish this, MUAs need toeffectively and meaningfully convey that messages being displayed are both authenticated and originate from a known organization.
+Brand-specific indicators are a more effective method of communicating message authenticity to end users.
+Thus there is a need for MUAs to have access to brand-specific indicators for a large number of brands.

-Due to this need for brand specific indicators, some mail-receiving organizations have developed closed systems for displaying brand indicators for some select domains.
+Because of this need for brand specific indicators, some mail-receiving organizations have developed closed systems for displaying brand indicators for some select domains.
 While this enabled these mail-receiving organizations to display brand indicators for a limited subset of messages, this closed approach has significant downsides:

 1. It puts a significant burden on each mail-receiving organization, because they must identify and manage a large database of brand indicators.
 2. Scalability is challenging for closed systems that attempt to capture and maintain complete sets of data across the whole of the Internet.